openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 publish an SLA for verification event transmission times.
 Event Receivers MUST NOT depend on the verification event being transmitted synchronously or in any particular order relative to the current queue of events.

+Upon receiving the verify event, the Reciver should respond with appropriate HTTP status to the Transmitter described in {{DELIVERYPUSH}}.

 Errors are signaled with HTTP status codes as follows: